ThomasCarroll/htqc/r_course/introToR_Session2.md

-Looping through indices
+Conditions and Loops (11/21) - Looping through indices
 =====

 We may wish to keep track of the position in x we are evaluating to retrieve the same index in other variables.
-A common practice is loop though all possible index positions of x using the expression **1:length(x)**.
+A common practice is to loop though all possible index positions of x using the expression **1:length(x)**.

 ```r